cs342-gaitmate/assignment_4/README.md

 # GaitMate

 GaitMate is an iOS research app developed at Stanford University.
-Physicians from the Stanford Health Care Department for Emergency Medicine paired up the students at the Stanford Byers Center for Biodesign to build a user-friendly app using Stanford’s Cardinal Kit to automates at-home safe functional mobility assessments and ultimately build predictive models using at-home data.
-Apple's open source frameworks ResearchKit and CareKit are used to realize the app.
+Physicians from the Stanford Health Care Department for Emergency Medicine paired up with students at the Stanford Byers Center for Biodesign to build a user-friendly app using Stanford’s Cardinal Kit to automate at-home safe functional mobility assessments and ultimately build predictive models using at-home data.
+Apple's open source frameworks ResearchKit and CareKit were used to realize the app.
 <p>&nbsp;</p>

 <img width="1332" alt="Overview" src="https://user-images.githubusercontent.com/97294398/157364817-56d65cc8-7c99-47bc-a22d-2ffe847ac31a.png">